 The rights of the Group to request redemption from fund investments may vary in frequency from monthly to annual redemptions.
-The nature of the Group's fund investments, all being unquoted, means the Group relies on underlying administrator estimates and final net asset values, underlying manager estimates and audited final net asset values at year-ends for determining the fair value of fund investments, adjusted where relevant by the board of directors as described in the accounting policies.
+The nature of the Group's fund investments, all being unquoted, means the Group relies on underlying administrator estimates and final net asset values, underlying manager estimates and audited final net asset values at year-ends for determining the fair value of fund investments, adjusted where relevant by the liquidators as described in the accounting policies.

-The board of directors reviews and agrees policies with the AIFM for managing its risk exposure.
+The liquidators review and agree policies with the AIFM for managing its risk exposure.
 The AIFM makes investment decisions in compliance with the Investment Management agreement and which are consistent with the Group's objectives.

 The AIFM makes its decisions, including manager selections, based on a thorough understanding of the risk and performance characteristics of fund investments gained through detailed investigation and critical analysis.
 The AIFM selects underlying managers which it considers have robust risk controls and mechanisms.
 The monitoring of such fund investments is a continuous process.
-The investment portfolio is quarterly reviewed by the board of directors.
+The investment portfolio is quarterly reviewed by the liquidators.
+After 30 September 2021 all investments were redeemed or were in process to be redeemed.

-While the Group holds a diversified portfolio of underlying fund investments, there are certain general market conditions under which any investment strategies that the Group follows are unlikely to be profitable.
-Neither the underlying managers of the fund investments nor the AIFM have any ability to control or predict such market conditions.
-Although, with respect to market risk, the Group's investment approach is designed to achieve broad diversification on a global basis, from time to time, multiple market events could move together against the Group's underlying investments and the Group could suffer losses.
+Up to 30 September 2021 the Group held a diversified portfolio of underlying fund investments.
+Until then there were certain general market conditions under which any investment strategies that the Group followed are unlikely to be profitable.
+Neither the underlying managers of the fund investments nor the AIFM had any ability to control or predict such market conditions.
+Although, with respect to market risk, the Group's investment approach was designed to achieve broad diversification on a global basis, from time to time, multiple market events could move together against the Group's underlying investments and the Group could suffer losses.

 Underlying managers of fund investments may transfer a portion of the Group's investment in that fund into share classes where liquidity terms are directed by the underlying manager in accordance with the respective fund investment's offering memorandum, commonly referred to as side pocket share classes.
 These side pocket share classes may have restricted liquidity and prohibit the Group from fully liquidating its investments without delay.
 The Group's AIFM attempts to determine the fund investment's strategy on side pockets prior to making an allocation to such investment through its due diligence process.
 However, no assurance can be given on whether or not the fund investments will implement side pockets during the investment period.
 Fund investments may also, at their discretion, suspend redemptions or implement other restrictions on liquidity which could impact the Group.
-As of 31 December 2020, TUSD 944 or 1.2 per cent of net assets were considered illiquid by the Group due to restrictions implemented by certain fund investments (2019: TUSD 1,315 or 1.6 per cent).
+As of 31 December 2021, TUSD 334 or 3.1 per cent of net assets were considered illiquid by the Group due to restrictions implemented by certain fund investments (2020: TUSD 944 or 1.2 per cent).